Art-Sells/Arells/Build-Notes.md

 ### Wallets
 - Disconnect Wallet (only if they ask)
 - Modal:
-- - Warning: disconnecting this wallet from Arells will emotionally subject you and your investments to bear-market losses of [show losses based on cVactTaa(multiplied-by)cpVact - cVactTaa(multiplied-by)ExternalPrice ]? (yes) (no)<- close
+- - Warning: disconnecting this wallet from Arells will subject you and investments to bear-market losses of [show losses based on cVactTaa(multiplied-by)cpVact - cVactTaa(multiplied-by)ExternalPrice ]? (yes) (no)<- close
 - Powered by Vavity (V) (link)

 ### Pro-Natalism + Building Healthy Mind